SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Method

 \section{Method}

-This section introduces the SegRet model, beginning with an overview of its core structure.
-Subsequently, we provide a detailed explanation of the Vision RetNet, which serves as a hierarchical feature extractor for effective feature representation.
-Finally, we conduct an in-depth analysis of the lightweight residual decoder, emphasizing its pivotal role in preserving model accuracy while minimizing the parameter count.
+This section presents the SegRet model, initially providing an overview of its foundational architecture.
+Following this, we delve into a comprehensive discussion of Vision RetNet, highlighting its effectiveness as a hierarchical feature extractor for robust feature representation.
+We then thoroughly examine the lightweight residual decoder, underscoring its crucial role in maintaining model accuracy while significantly reducing the number of parameters.

-As shown in Fig \ref{fig_overall}, the SegRet model utilizes an encoder-decoder structure.
-The encoder utilizes Vision RetNet as a feature extractor to extract features at four different resolutions.
-Subsequently, these extracted features are fed into the residual decoder.
-The residual decoder consists of a linear mapping block and a zero-initialized residual block, which is mapped to a semantic segmentation mask after feature fusion.
+As illustrated in Figure \ref{fig_overall}, the SegRet model adopts an encoder-decoder structure.
+The encoder employs Vision RetNet to extract hierarchical features at four distinct resolutions.
+These multi-scale features are subsequently processed by the residual decoder, which comprises a linear mapping block and a zero-initialized residual block.
+After feature fusion within this decoder, the output is transformed into a semantic segmentation mask.